oschrenk/plan.swift/Docs/EventKit.md

 2. `calendarItemExternalIdentifier` (via `EKCalendarItem`)
 3. `eventIdentifier` (via `EKEvent`)

-My current understanding is, to use
+My current understanding is to use
-1) to interact with the Calendar.app eg. show an event
+1. `calendarItemIdentifier` to interact with the Calendar.app e.g. show an event
-2) to interact with external systems
+2. `calendarItemExternalIdentifier` to interact with external systems
-3) to retrieve items from the underlying local event store
+3. `eventIdentifier` to retrieve items from the underlying local event store

+For more information

 re 1) `calendarItemIdentifier`
-> is set when the calendar item is created and can be used as a local identifier see [also](https://developer.apple.com/documentation/eventkit/ekcalendaritem/1507075-calendaritemidentifier)

-re 2) `calendarItemExternalIdentifier`
+> is set when the calendar item is created and can be used as a local identifier see [also](https://developer.apple.com/documentation/eventkit/ekcalendaritem/1507075-calendaritemidentifier) re 2) `calendarItemExternalIdentifier`
 > identifier as provided by the calendar server.
 > allows you to access the same event or reminder across multiple devices